mavlink/mavlink-devguide/en/services/opendroneid.md

 ## Message update rates {#update_rates}

-ASTM F3411 and ASD-STAN prEN 4709-002 (and possibly other [standards](#specifications)) require that the Location message is broadcast/published from the RID transmitter component at least once per second.
+ASTM F3411 and ASD-STAN prEN 4709-002 (and possibly other [standards](#specifications)) require that the [LOCATION](#OPEN_DRONE_ID_LOCATION) message is broadcast/published from the RID transmitter component at least once per second.
-The rest of the messages must be broadcast/published once per 3 seconds (the rules in some regions have tightened this requirement to 1 second for also the Basic ID and the System message.
+The rest of the messages must be broadcast/published once per 3 seconds (the rules in some regions have tightened this requirement to 1 second for also the [BASIC ID](#OPEN_DRONE_ID_BASIC_ID) and the [SYSTEM](#OPEN_DRONE_ID_SYSTEM) message.
 Please see [here](https://github.com/opendroneid/opendroneid-core-c#comparison)).

 Not all message types or fields within a message type are mandatory to broadcast/publish.
 The mandatory message set vary from region to region.
 Please see the [summary](https://github.com/opendroneid/opendroneid-core-c#comparison).

-The standards require that the data contained in the [LOCATION](#OPEN_DRONE_ID_LOCATION) message (on the air/internet) is not older than 1 second (e.g. the location data, timestamp etc.).
+The standards require that the data contained in the [LOCATION](#OPEN_DRONE_ID_LOCATION) and the [SYSTEM](#OPEN_DRONE_ID_SYSTEM) messages (on the air/internet) is not older than 1 second (the location data, timestamps etc.).
-No requirement exists in the standards for the freshness of the operator location/altitude data nor for the full timestamp in the [SYSTEM](#OPEN_DRONE_ID_SYSTEM) message.
-However, it is recommended to keep the content of these data fields no older than 1 second.

 To be compliant in different regions and receive certification acceptance, the UAS as a complete entity must obey the above timing restrictions.
 Although popular autopilot SW stacks will be verified to be capable of this, the compliance testing will have been done using a certain set of HW/SW components.
-Any deviation from this set, will require the integrator of the UAS to consider the combination of the above requirements when deciding the internal update rates for each component in the MAVLink network, generating data for the RID transmitter component.
+Any deviation from this set, will require the integrator of the UAS to consider the combination of the above requirements when deciding the internal update rates for each component, in the MAVLink network, generating data for the RID transmitter component.

-It must be expected that there will be some delays from e.g. the GCS sending a System message via the flight controller to the RID transmitter component.
+It must be expected that there will be some delays from e.g. the GCS sending a [SYSTEM](#OPEN_DRONE_ID_SYSTEM) message via the flight controller to the RID transmitter component.
 The RID transmitter component will gather this data plus data from other messages together and generate the final message data set, which is broadcast over the air.
 Each of these components will be running on their own update and forward/relay cycle and can thus introduce delays.
 I.e. running everything at exactly one second cycles, probably will lead to violations of the data "freshness" requirement.